 Dr Nan Li is highly motivated to explore technological innovations, particularly in relation to the design of novel manufacturing processes, mechanical testing methods and apparatus, and lightweight vehicle structures.
 She has authored 40 publications and contributed 10 patents.
 Her proposed research on producing vehicle lightweight structures is favoured by a wide range of industrial collaborators, including SAIC MOTOR (UK and China), Aisin Takaoka (Japan), TATA Steel (Europe), AP&T (Sweden), Lotus (UK), PAB Coventry (UK), Impression Technologies (UK), ESI (France), AVIC (China), Shougang (China), Doncasters (UK), etc. Nan was awarded the ‘Rowbotham Medal’ 2017 by the Institute of Materials, Minerals and Mining (IOM3) in recognition of her outstanding contribution to the development of the innovative use of materials for automotive applications.
 She was also recognized as one of the ‘Top 50 Women in Engineering under 35’ in 2017.

-For further details of these posts, please contact Dr Nan Li (email@example.com).
-Interested applicants should send an up-to-date CV to Dr Nan Li.
+Interested applicants should send an up-to-date CV to Dr Nan Li, with GPA included.
 Suitable candidates will be required to complete an electronic application form at Imperial College London in order for their qualifications to be addressed by College Registry.
 Qualified candidates will be interviewed in due course.

 et al., 2019, Experimental investigation of a new low-temperature hot stamping process for boron steels, International Journal of Advanced Manufacturing Technology, Vol:105, ISSN:0268-3768, Pages:669-682